Tax Guide for Self-Employed Carpenters

 Vehicle Costs

 Most carpenters drive a van loaded with tools and materials — typically 80–90% business use.
-You can claim either the simplified mileage rate (45p per mile for the first 10,000, then 25p) or actual costs (fuel, insurance, MOT, repairs).
-At 12,000 business miles, the mileage method gives you £5,000.
+You can claim either the simplified mileage rate (45p per mile for the first 10,000, then 25p — rising to 55p per mile for the first 10,000 from 6 April 2026) or actual costs (fuel, insurance, MOT, repairs).
+At 12,000 business miles under the 2025/26 rates, the mileage method gives you £5,000.
 Once you pick a method for a vehicle, you generally stick with it.

 Certifications That Count